 The shave and its aftermath were somewhat of disappointed, feels strange saying that because the soap cost less than some cups of coffee, but nevertheless I am still looking for some satisfaction.
 The soap applied well enough, but during the shave I felt that it could have provided more lubrication.
 My shave was nowhere near as smooth as I am used to.
 The shave left my face feeling a bit more irritated than usual (most of the time I have zero irritation) and I had some difficulty removing the soapy feel from my skin.

 The vintage ad above may have stated it best when saying that Williams Mug Shave Soap is “For the Toilet”.
 For me Williams Shave soap is more soap than shaving product.
-Yes the price is right, the box is great, and if you are curious Amazon carries Williams Mug Shaving Soap but for a few dollars more I would suggest Col. Conk Bay Rum shave soap, Proraso Shaving Soap or make the jump to something like Taylor of Old Bond Street Sandalwood Shaving Cream.
+Yes the price is right, the box is great, and if you are curious Amazon carries Williams Mug Shaving Soap but I would suggest Col. Conk Bay Rum shave soap, Proraso Shaving Soap or make the jump to something like Taylor of Old Bond Street Sandalwood Shaving Cream.